Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     If `--installed` is passed, show options for all installed formulae.

-  * `outdated [--quiet]`:
+  * `outdated [--quiet|--verbose]`:
     Show formulae that have an updated version available.
+By default, version information is included in interactive shells, but is suppressed otherwise.

     If `--quiet` is passed, list only the names of outdated brews.
-Otherwise, the versions are printed as well.
+(Takes precedence over `--verbose`.)

+    If `--verbose` is passed, force version info to be displayed.

   * `pin` <formulae>:
     Pin the specified <formulae>, preventing them from being upgraded when